Ghada6336/Iris/README.md

-# Iris
+# Iris Classifications
 Exploratory Data Analysis (EDA) on Iris Dataset

 //Project Details//

 Aim :
 Conduct exploratory data analysis on the famous Iris dataset to understand its characteristics and relationships between features.

 Description:
 Use libraries like Pandas, Matplotlib, and Seaborn to visualize patterns, distributions, and relationships in the Iris dataset.

 Technologies:
 Python, Pandas, Matplotlib, Seaborn